-Incapacitation benefit: Must be certified by a medical doctor to be mentally or physically unable to work.
-Fund members may be referred to an Employees' Provident Fund panel clinic to confirm the disability certified by the medical doctor.
+Incapacitation benefit: Must be assessed by a medical doctor as mentally or physically unable to work.
+Fund members may be referred to an Employees Provident Fund panel clinic to confirm the disability assessed by the medical doctor.

 Additional benefit: A lump sum is paid, up to age 55.